-UK workers' total earnings, including bonuses, increased by an annual 3.2% to GBP 528 per week in the three months to March 2019, down from a 3.5% rise in the prior period and compared with market expectations of a 3.4% gain.
-It is the slowest rise in earnings including bonuses since the three months to September 2018.
-Pay growth slowed for all sectors: the private sector (3.1% vs 3.7%); the public sector (2.5% vs 2.6%); services (3.3% vs 3.6%); finance & business services (3.3% vs 3.8%); manufacturing (1.6% vs 1.9%); construction (3.7% vs 4.8%) and wholesaling, retailing, hotels & restaurants (1.6% vs 2.6%).
-In March alone, wage growth slowed to 2.3 percent from an upwardly revised 3.3 percent in February.
-Excluding bonuses, earnings were up 3.3% to GBP 498 per week, easing from a 3.4% increase in the previous period and matching estimates.
-In real terms, earnings including bonuses went up 1.3%, and those excluding bonuses advanced 1.5%.
-Wage Growth in the United Kingdom averaged 2.85 percent from 2001 until 2019, reaching an all time high of 6.60 percent in February of 2007 and a record low of -2.60 percent in March of 2009. source: Office for National Statistics
+UK workers' total earnings, including bonuses, advanced by an annual 3.2% to GBP 544 per week in the three months to November 2019, the same rate as in the previous period and slightly above market expectations of a 3.1% gain.
+It was the smallest increase since the three months to September 2018.
+Pay growth eased in the private sector (3.1% vs 3.2%); finance & business services (4.2% vs 4.3%); manufacturing (2.6% vs 2.8%); construction (4.4% vs 5%) and wholesaling, retailing, hotels & restaurants (1.8% vs 2.2%), while it edged up in the public sector (3.3% vs 3.1%) and services (3.2% vs 3.1%).
+Excluding bonuses, earnings were up 3.4% to GBP 511 per week, the least since the three months to April, following a 3.5% increase in the previous period and in line with market estimates.
+In real terms, earnings including bonuses increased 1.6% to GBP 503 per week and those excluding bonuses rose 1.8% to GBP 472 per week.
+Wage Growth in the United Kingdom averaged 2.88 percent from 2001 until 2019, reaching an all time high of 6.60 percent in February of 2007 and a record low of -2.60 percent in March of 2009. source: Office for National Statistics

-Wage Growth in the United Kingdom is expected to be 3.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Wage Growth in the United Kingdom to stand at 3.50 in 12 months time.
+Wage Growth in the United Kingdom is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Wage Growth in the United Kingdom to stand at 3.20 in 12 months time.
 In the long-term, the United Kingdom Average Weekly Earnings Growth is projected to trend around 3.30 percent in 2020, according to our econometric models.